Why We Invest in Necessity-based Retailers

 Lower interest rates can also fuel speculative investment behavior, but if asset prices decline or market conditions change, those who are highly leveraged face significant financial loss.
 Overleveraged investors risk losing their properties, and in some cases, their personal assets.

 Investing in a debt-free fund like BENA Capital protects your portfolio from downside risk.
 It is a solution for investors looking to diversify their risk profiles, and it offers a better alternative to low-yield savings accounts and bonds.
-While returns may be lower than leveraged funds in times of economic expansion, it can provide stable income and a safe haven when the economy contracts unpredictably.
+Debt-free funds can provide stable income and a safe haven when the economy contracts unpredictably.

 At BENA Capital, we were pleased to distribute cash dividends to our investors every single quarter since the Fund’s inception in 2014.
 We purchase each of our properties with careful analysis of proximity to demand generators, strong tenant demand, and robust investment activity in the immediate vicinity, and we continually monitor each market to capitalize on peak selling opportunities.
 This disciplined due-diligence and management process ensures a data-driven approach and has enabled BENA Capital to consistently produce strong returns across our portfolio of properties - both from asset appreciation and dividend yields - for our investors, quarter after quarter.